 Going forward I want to turn it up in February.

-Besides improving my sleep schedule, I want to improve my health by sticking to two workouts per week, reintroducing daily cold showers, and to adapt my diet to gain weight in order to bulk up.
+Besides improving my sleep schedule, I want to improve my health by sticking to two workouts per week, reintroducing daily cold showers, and adapting my diet to gain weight in order to bulk up.